 Are you an intended mother who would like to breastfeed your baby born via a surrogate pregnancy?
 Not only is it possible to do so, chances are you will even produce a significant amount of milk.
+With advancements in lactation support and techniques, intended parents now have the opportunity to nourish their babies through breastfeeding, even if they did not undergo the natural process of pregnancy.
+Many intended mothers, in particular, are embracing this option with open arms, considering it a meaningful way to forge a bond with their child and partake in the nurturing journey of parenthood.
 It’s a great decision because breast milk is considered by many experts to be the best option for your baby, and the benefits of breastfeeding extend well beyond basic nutrition.
 In addition to containing all the vitamins and nutrients your baby needs in the first six months of life, breast milk is packed with disease-fighting substances that protect your baby from a long list of illnesses.

-Breastfeeding a baby born from a surrogate pregnancy is different, however, than breastfeeding a baby with whom you have been pregnant for many months.
-With some tenacity and perseverance, you and your baby will enjoy the wonderful health benefits, not to mention the emotional bond, that breastfeeding provides.
+Breastfeeding a surrogate baby is different, however, than breastfeeding a baby with whom you have been pregnant for many months.
+With some tenacity and perseverance, you and your baby will enjoy the wonderful health benefits, not to forget the emotional bond, that breastfeeding provides.

 Breastfeeding and breast milk

 Breastfeeding a baby born from a gestational surrogate presents you with two main problems.
 The first is producing breast milk and the other is getting your baby to breastfeed once you do.
 For the former issue, it’s best that you are reasonable with your expectations because the majority of intended mothers will not be able to produce all of the milk a baby needs, and thus you will have to supplement the remainder.
 As mentioned above, however, breastfeeding is more than providing nutrition, and many mothers will find enjoyment in the special bond that forms between you and your baby.

 Producing breast milk